khudgins/documentation/agent/linux/configureService.rst

 Permission
 ~~~~~~~~~~

-It is called by the enStratus user.
+It is called by the Enstratius user.

 Overrides